jMonkeyEngine/examplegame-skulls-doc/miscellaneous.md

 Necromancer comes to fetch his souls (or whatever) and will succeed or fail.
 (Ruth please share the ideas you had for this sort of thing!)

->If player wins, the cinematic shows the startled necromancer hesitating at his altar upstairs, dropping his latte macchiato, clasping his chest.
-He glares with unbelieving eyes at the spirit-like shells of his Skulls floating up weakly from the floor and dissolving, while he shrinks and collapses to his knees.
+>If player wins, the cinematic shows the startled necromancer at his altar hesitating, dropping his latte macchiato, clasping his chest.
+His unbelieving eyes dart at the spirit-like shells of his Skulls floating up weakly from the floor and dissolving, while he shrinks and collapses to his knees.
 He becomes a mere mortal and his bats and black cat point and laugh at him.

 >In the moment monsters win, the cinematic shows the Skulls stop, turn around, and stare straight up into the players eyes and grin.
 They grow and glow and quickly move into a perfectly symmetric formation along the outlines of a star.
 A cloud of bats appears in their center out of which the necromancer rises.
 He grins and also glares up at the player while raising his arms.
 Everything starts glowing more and more until everything is blindingly white and then -- darkness.